 What is a charcuterie board?

-A charcuterie board is a board or plate of different small bites that guests or family can take and create a plate of their favorites.
+A DIY charcuterie board is a board or plate of different small bites that guests or family can take and create a plate of their favorites.
 Famous in tapas bars and across the globe for years, they’ve really only become super popular here in recent years.
 Even when I first started out entertaining I was technically making charcuterie boards.
 I did what my mom always did.
 Little did I know – I already knew how to make a charcuterie board!
 Gathered some of our favorite cheeses, meats, fruits, and nuts and put them together on a pretty plate.
 Always a hit and always empty by the end of the evening.
 Technically, a charcuterie board is named for a “pork” board.
 It’s traditionally an appetizer where cured meats and cheese are served.
-Nowadays, charcuterie is an art form – and wait for it – not limited to use an an appetizer!
+Nowadays, easy charcuterie boards are an art form – and wait for it – not limited to use an an appetizer!

 What to use for your charcuterie board: